-When we meet with a donor, prospect or volunteer, especially for the first time, we fundraisers have the best of intention of sending a thoughtful hand-written thank you note.
+After we meet with a donor, prospect or volunteer; especially for the first time, we fundraisers have the best of intentions to send a thoughtful hand-written thank-you note.
 We truly appreciate the gift of time that the individual has given us and we want to sincerely thank them for it.
-Plus, we know that most people don’t get many thank you notes, especially hand-written ones, and we know the impact that they have on the recipient.
+Plus, we know that most people don’t get many thank-you notes; especially hand-written ones, and we know the impact that they have on the recipient.

 But what typically happens?
-That’s right … life happens.
+That’s right—life happens.
 We go to back to the office and get buried in the flood of emails that piled up while we were away.
-Or we head home and go right into dinner prep and homework help.
-Even if we add “Write thank you note to Susan” to our to do list, three days often go by before we get to it — and promptness is a big key to success with thank you notes.
+Or we head home and go right into dinner prep, homework help, dog walking or other activities.
+Even if we add “Write thank you note to Susan” to our to-do list, three days often go by before we get to it — and promptness is a big key to success with thank-you notes.

 As a self-proclaimed productivity nerd, this scenario drove me nuts for the first five years of my fundraising career.
 There had to be a better way to get these notes written and out promptly, without having them be just another stressor.

 Finally, I found the solution.
 And it’s simple:

 - Keep a set of thank-you cards and pre-stamped envelopes with you at all times (in your briefcase, car, purse, etc.).